Garden Jobs to Tackle in Autumn

-Just because summer is over it doesn’t mean you can’t keep your garden flourishing for many more months to come – quite the opposite!
+Just because summer is over, that doesn’t mean you can’t keep your garden flourishing for many more months to come—quite the opposite!
 Now is the ideal time to get out into the garden without the sweltering heat, so you can really enjoy being outside.
-To help give those secateurs a workout we’ve put together a simple guide to making the most of your garden as you prepare it for the cooler months ahead.
+To help you give those secateurs a workout, we’ve put together a simple guide to making the most of your garden as you prepare it for the cooler months ahead.

 Prune

-• At the start of autumn begin deadheading your roses to encourage new growth.
-Prune back to a five-leaflet leaf, cutting at an angle, or alternatively faded flowers can be snapped off at the base of the bloom.
+- At the start of autumn, begin deadheading your roses to encourage new growth.
+Prune back to a five-leaflet leaf, cutting at an angle, or snap off faded flowers at the base of the bloom.

-• Now is a good time to remove any dead or dying branches from trees to help stimulate new growth.
-At Hoselink we have a range of sturdy cutting tools from secateurs, loppers and hedge shears (now’s the time to tidy up hedges before the onset of winter) to a range of pruners and a handy pruning saw ideal for tackling small branches and sap-laden plants.
+- Now is an excellent time to remove any dead or dying branches from trees to help stimulate new growth.
+At Hoselink, we have a range of sturdy cutting tools from secateurs, loppers and hedge shears (now’s the time to tidy up hedges before the onset of winter) to a range of pruners and a handy pruning saws ideal for tackling small branches and sap-laden plants.

-• There is plenty of opportunity to get scissor-happy this month too, as bushes, evergreen shrubs and herbaceous perennials will need cutting back after flowering finishes to avoid decay over winter.
+- There is also plenty of opportunity to be enthusiastic about pruning this month.
+Bushes, evergreen shrubs, and herbaceous perennials will need cutting back after flowering finishes to avoid decay over winter.

 Plant

-• Autumn is the ideal time to plant bulbs ready to burst into bloom come spring.
-There’s a myriad of colourful flowers to choose from, whether you want clusters of sunny yellow daffodils or the elegant cup-shaped blooms of tulips springing forth from your flower beds.
+- Autumn is the ideal time to plant bulbs that are ready to bloom by spring.
+There are many colourful flowers to choose from, whether you want clusters of sunny yellow daffodils or elegant cup-shaped blooms of tulips springing forth from your flower beds.
 Sowing them now in an open, sunny position offers them a fighting chance of establishing and growing in time for a vibrant spring display.

-• New trees can also be planted now, ideal for filling gaps in the garden or for bringing delicious produce to the kitchen table during harvest if you opt for a fruit tree or two.
+- New trees can also be planted now, which is ideal for filling gaps in the garden or for bringing delicious produce to the kitchen table during harvest if you opt for a fruit tree or two.
 With plenty of sun, ample room to grow and well-drained soil, the Australian climate will do much of the hard work for you to ensure a successful crop.
-Trees including peach, apricot and citrus are self-fertile, which means they will produce fruit even when planted alone, so these are a good choice if you’re not looking to set up a mini orchard.
-If you do want to grow a larger selection of fruit trees, the likes of cherry, apple and plum trees need a cross-pollinator to fruit, so two or more of the same variety are best planted together in the winter months.
+Trees, including peach, apricot and citrus, are self-fertile, which means they will produce fruit even when planted alone, so these are a good choice if you’re not looking to set up a mini orchard.
+If you want to grow a more extensive selection of fruit trees, the likes of cherry, apple, and plum trees need a cross-pollinator to fruit, so two or more of the same variety are best planted together in the winter months.

 Look after your lawn

-• Pamper your lawn before the harsher winter weather takes hold by regularly clearing grass and beds of any fallen leaves – have you seen Hoselink’s compact extendable rake?
-You can always make use of gathered leaves by adding them to a compost heap.
+- Pamper your lawn before the harsher winter weather takes hold by regularly clearing grass and beds of fallen leaves—have you seen Hoselink’s compact extendable rake?
+You can always use gathered leaves by adding them to a compost heap.

-• Autumn is also a good time to treat any weeds and to fertilise your lawn – ensure you choose a fertiliser specifically designed for autumn use to help your lawn stay healthy through the winter months.
+- Autumn is also a good time to treat any weeds and fertilise your lawn.
+Ensure you choose a fertiliser specifically designed for autumn use to help your lawn stay healthy through the winter months.

 Care for your hose

-• Here at Hoselink we recommend releasing water pressure from your garden hose and watering accessories and storing them in a dry, sheltered spot, such as a garden shed or garage, over winter if you live in an area prone to frost.
-This helps to prevent frozen water damage, ensuring a healthy, happy hose when you come to use it again in spring.
+- Here at Hoselink, we recommend releasing water pressure from your garden hose and watering accessories and storing them in a dry, sheltered spot, such as a garden shed or garage, over winter if you live in an area prone to frost.
+This helps prevent frozen water damage and ensures a healthy, happy hose when you come to use it again in spring.

 Tidy up garden beds

-• It’s time to step back and think ahead for a new year of planting.
-Any spent summer flowers should now be removed from beds and the soil prepared for the next season.
+- It’s time to step back and plan for a new planting year.
+Any spent summer flowers should be removed from beds, and the soil should be prepared for the next season.

-• Plants that have outgrown pots should be transplanted to new larger pots with some fresh potting mix.
+- Plants that have outgrown pots should be transplanted into new, larger pots with some fresh potting mix.

-• Raspberry canes need to be cut back and strawberry patches weeded and tidied.
+- Raspberry canes must be cut back, and strawberry patches must be weeded and tidied.

 Feed the garden